qouteall/qouteall-blog/blog/2025/About circular reference.md

 ## SQL deadlock

+In SQL, explicit `select ... for update` will lock rows.
+But there are also many ways of implicitly lock rows:

+- foreign key
+- gap lock
+- TODO

-TODO upgrade from read lock to write lock
+SQL also allows upgrading a read lock to write lock.
+This can easily cause deadlock.
+TODO

 ## Circular reference counting leak